Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Theoretical results

-The following key lemma justifies our use of distance covariance for weighing relevant features for modeling the residuals (also called debiasing or calibration in the literature on transfer learning).
-The lemma shows that if some features $X^j$ are independent of the \textit{true} difference function $R(X)$, then the \textit{population} distance covariance $\mathcal{V}^2$ between the residuals obtained in the target domain using the fitted CRF from source domain and those features in the target domain is small. \begin{lemma} Let $\tilde{Y}(X_t, D_s)= Y_t - \hat{Y}(X_t,D_s)$ denote the residual random variable in the target domain obtained with predictions from the CRF trained in the source data.
-If $X^{(j)}$ which is the $j$-th dimension of $X$ is independent of the difference function $R(X)=f_t(X)-f_s(X)$, i.e., $X^{(j)}\in \mathcal{I}_R$, then we have the following bound on the distance covariance:
+The following key lemma provides a first justification of our use of distance covariance between the residual random variable and features for weighing relevant features for modeling the residuals (also called debiasing or calibration in the literature on transfer learning).
+The lemma shows that if some features $\mathbf{X}_{.,j}$ are independent of the \textit{true} difference function $R(\mathbf{X})$, then the \textit{population} distance covariance $\mathcal{V}^2$ between the residual random variable obtained in the target domain using the fitted CRF from source domain and those features is small. \begin{lemma} Let $\tilde{Y}(\mathbf{X}^{(t)}, D_s)$ denote the residual random variable in the target domain obtained with predictions from the CRF trained in the source data.
+If $\mathbf{X}_{.j}$ which is the $j$-th dimension of $\mathbf{X}$ is independent of the difference function $R(\mathbf{X})=f_t(\mathbf{X})-f_s(\mathbf{X})$, i.e., $\mathbf{X}_{.j}\in \mathcal{I}_R$, then we have the following bound on the population distance covariance:

 for some constant $\tilde{C}_s$. \end{lemma}